EVMosaic/BAM/docs/source/install/index.rst

 Webservice
 ==========

-The webservice is a simple web app based on the Flask framework, plus a few extensions.
+The web-service is a simple web app based on the Flask framework, plus a few extensions.
 In order to get it up and running.

 - Create a virtual environment
 - Activate the virtual environment
-- Install dependencies with pip3 install -r requirements.txt
+- Install dependencies with ``pip3 install -r requirements.txt``
 - Run the service

-To learn about the webservice usage, check out the proper (non existing) section.
+To learn about the web-service usage, check out the proper (non existing) section.